garrardkitchen/gitlab-library/Garrard.GitLab/README.md

 - Transfer project to a different group (or namespace)
 - Get a Group variable
 - Create or update a Group variable
+- Search for a placeholder in a file and replace its values

 ## Contributing